Welcome to Dirteam.com/ActiveDir.org Blogs Sign in | Join | Help

 Use Flip3D

 You're ready to use Flip3D.
-Use the and Tab button simultaneously on your keyboard to flip your windows.
+Use the Start Orb and Tab button simultaneously on your keyboard to flip your windows.
 Use the Ctrl button to freeze the windows and use the Shift button to switch through the windows in opposite direction.

 Concluding